 Apples and oranges, chalk and cheese.
 Comparing bespoke software to canned solutions is a lot harder than one would initially assume — and yet companies across the world face this challenge every day.
 The trouble lies in achieving a proper and balanced understanding of one’s immediate needs on the one hand, and long-term goals and ambitions on the other.
-So to make this decision as straightforward as is humanly possible, let’s analyse the build vs buy software dilemma:
+So to make this decision as straightforward as is humanly possible, let’s analyse the build vs buy software dilemma.

-Is Your Problem Really Unique?
+First Build vs Buy Question: Is Your Problem Really Unique?

 In this day and age, odds are someone somewhere has already come up with a good solution for you.
 Yet in spite of this fact, many companies overestimate just how unique their problems are.